Warnstrom/PoopCommandOutageBlogpost/README.md

 ## The Initial Setup

 My application collects and serves data using a MySQL database.
 To avoid abuse and excessive traffic, I implemented a rate limiter using Redis.
-The environment runs on a DirectAdmin hosting panel with Redis accessible through a Unix socket:

-/usr/local/bin/redis-cli -s /home/warnstro/.redis/redis.sock

 In PHP, I was using a custom `RateLimiter` class that connected to Redis and tracked IP requests.
 Everything worked beautifully — **until it didn’t**.